Deaod/VoteSys/Docs/setup.md

 ### Map List
 `MapListName` can be used to specify a custom list of maps that can be used with the preset.
 If `MapListName` is blank, all maps for the specified gametype are used.

+The name of a map list should not contain spaces.
+The name should only contain alphanumeric characters, `-` or `_`.

 ### Mutators
 `Mutators` can be used to specify both Mutators and ServerActors.